wp-plugins/wordpress-dashboard-twitter/readme.txt

 4. Installation finished.

 == Changelog ==

+= 0.8.7 =
+* FIXED: Twitter avatars larger than 48x48 forced back to the regular format so they don't break the layout (Thanks smaakmakend for reporting!)

 = 0.8.6 =
 * FIXED: JS and CSS files won't be included in index.php pages other than dashboard only anymore